GravYong/gravyong_backup.github.io/_pages/publication.md

     L. Shao,
     J. Steinhoff,
     *A tight universal relation between the shape eccentricity and the moment of inertia for rotating neutron stars*, submitted to Astrophys.
-J
+J.
     <a href="https://doi.org/10.48550/arXiv.2303.14130" style="color: #F48FB1;">[arXiv]</a>.

-1. H.-B. Li,
+5. H.-B. Li,
    Y. Gao,
   L. Shao,
   R.-X. Xu,
-  *The g-mode of neutron stars in Pseudo-Newtonian gravity*, submitted to Phys.
+  *The g-mode of neutron stars in pseudo-Newtonian gravity*, submitted to Phys.
 Rev. D
   <a href="https://doi.org/10.48550/arXiv.2302.03856" style="color: #F48FB1;">[arXiv]</a>.
+{: reversed="reversed"}

 # 2022